waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Step 4: Approach island center (24, 14) from the north/east side.
 [DONE]
 - Result: FAILED.
 No sighting triggered at (24, 14).
 - Hypothesis 25: Suicune is standing in front of the middle Mt.
 Mortar entrance (28, 9).
 - Step 1: Travel to (28, 10) and check for Suicune.
+[DONE]
+- Result: Warped into Mt.
+Mortar (3_57) at (17, 33).
+Suicune not seen.
+- Hypothesis 26: Suicune moved because of the map change (warping into Mt.
+Mortar).
+- Step 1: Check Pokedex to confirm current location.

 # Tile Mechanics (Global)
 - FLOOR: Traversable.